top of page

 On your turn, you can make up to 3 actions!
 Except for the first and second turn.
 Actions include:

-• You can not move a card that is equipped or attached to another card.
+• You can not move a card that has a card equipped or attached to it.

-• Moving a miniature on the field, by 1 space.
+• Move a miniature on the field, by 1 space.

 • Drawing a card from your deck, adding it to your hand.

-• Playing a card from your hand, to anywhere on the field, so long as it is adjacent to a card of a matching sub-type.
+• Playing a card from your hand, to anywhere on the field, so long as it is adjacent to a card of at least 1 matching sub-type.

-• Animal and Critter cards must be played adjacent to a Biome card of a matching sub-type.
+• Animal and Critter cards must be played adjacent to a Biome card of a matching sub-type or adjacent to your deck.

 • Attacking an enemy Animal, Critter, or the enemy deck, with a miniature (representing one of your Animal or Critter cards).

 However, playing a card from your hand does not necessarily use only 1 action.
-How many of your 3 actions you use it dependent on the rarity of the card:
+How many of your 3 actions you use is dependent on the rarity of the card:

 • Bronze rarity cards are worth 1 action.